unovue/radix-vue/docs/content/meta/AccordionRoot.md

   },
   {
     'name': 'modelValue',
-    'description': '<p>The controlled value of the item to expand when type is &quot;single&quot; or the controlled values of the items to expand when type is &quot;multiple&quot;.</p>\n', 'type': 'string | string[]',
+    'description': '<p>The controlled value of the item to select when type is &quot;single&quot; or the controlled values of the items to select when type is &quot;multiple&quot;.\nUse this when you need to control the state of the items.
+Use it with <code>v-model</code></p>\n', 'type': 'string | string[]',
     'required': false
   },